ibm-cloud-docs/containers/ts-health-loglines.md

 {: support}

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+Troubleshoot issues with health checks and log line limits in your cluster.
+{: shortdesc}

 You set up a logging configuration in your cluster to forward logs to an external syslog server.
 When you view logs, you see a long log message.
 Additionally, in Kibana, you might be able to see only the last 600 - 700 characters of the log message.